2/82 note Rzebitschek - Seriel no. 24588; Gamme no. 2091

 Instead of the usual side levers the mechanism is started by a pull-cord.
 It stops at the end of each tune unless the cord is kept taught.

-There is a change/repeat selector, but this requires the removal of the mechanism in order to loosen and tighten the screw so it is set for repeat only.
+There is a change/repeat selector, but this requires the removal of the mechanism from the case in order to loosen and tighten the screw so it is set for repeat only.

 See it in the workshop

-A rare mechanical music box made by the renowned Czech maker Franz Rzebitschek in Prague between 1848 & 1854.
+A rare mechanical music box, serial No. 24588, made by the renowned Czech maker Franz Rzebitschek in Prague around 1854.

-The mechanism plays two tunes, including the famous Radetzký March by Johann Strauss the Elder.
+The mechanism plays two tunes, including the famous Radetzký March by Johann Strauss the Elder composed in 1848.

 The movement has been cleaned and restored.